vsheg/website/posts/2025-04-12-derp-caddy/_content.typ

 }
 ```

-= Conclusion

-With this setup, you now have a self-hosted DERP server for Tailscale running behind Caddy.
-This configuration allows you to:

-- Use Caddy's automatic TLS certificate management
-- Run both services on the same machine
-- Control which DERP servers your Tailscale clients connect to

-For production environments, you might want to set `OmitDefaultRegions` to `false` to allow fallback to Tailscale's official DERP servers when your self-hosted server is unavailable.
+For production environments, you might want to set `OmitDefaultRegions` to `false` to allow fallback to Tailscale's official DERP servers.